Willem Joseph van Ghent

-Willem Joseph baron van Ghent tot Drakenburgh (14 May 1626 – 7 June 1672) was a 17th-century Dutch admiral.
-His surname is also sometimes rendered Gendt or Gent.
+Willem Joseph van Ghent (14 May 1626 – 7 June 1672) was a Dutch States Navy officer and nobleman.
+His surname is also sometimes rendered Gendt or Gent; he was the first commander of the Dutch marines.

 Early career

 Van Ghent was baptised on 14 May 1626, in the church of Winssen.
 It is assumed he was born the same day.
 In 1642, he became provost of Elst, as a sinecure.

 Of noble birth, he made a career in the army from 1645 onwards; he started in the regiment of the Count of Hoorne; in 1648, he was promoted to the rank of captain, serving in said regiment.
 He first became connected to the navy when during the Northern Wars against Sweden in 1659, he executed a landing on the Danish island of Funen under command of Vice-Admiral Michiel de Ruyter.

 At that time, Van Gendt was an unsalaried major, commanding a regiment of Walloons.
 During this campaign, there was a large emphasis on and development of amphibious operations, involving Dutch naval officers like the later Rear-Admiral Frederick Stachouwer and Vice-Admiral Volckert Schram.